ssire/case-tracker-manual/doc/tour.md

 ![Workflow](../images/tour/workflow.png "Workflow")

+Workflows are specified with a declarative [Workflow specification language](./workflow.md).

 ### Editors

 There are editors for every document in a workflow, the image below shows an extract of a case needs analysis document editor.

 ![Editors](../images/tour/editors.png "Editors")

+Editors and formulars are specified with a declarative [XML formular specification language ](./supergrid.md).

 ### E-mail